The Bitwarden/VaultWarden Password Manager - Host Your Own Server

 apt install gcc

-As noted earlier, the Vault web client is optional; if all users are content to install native desktop clients or browser-plugins to interact with Bitwarden, then there is no need to build the Vault component.
-Vault is simply a set of static files that are served up to a user’s browser which then interact with the Bitwarden server via rest calls just like the standard browser-native-plugin interfaces do; Vault has no “back end” components of its own.
+As noted earlier, the Vault web client is optional; if all users are content to install native desktop clients or browser-plugins to interact with the REST back-end, then there is no need to build the Vault webserver component.
+Vault is simply a set of static files that are served up to a user’s browser which then interact with the server via rest calls just like the standard browser-native-plugin interfaces do; Vault has no “back end” components of its own.

 Although the build process uses npm and nodejs, they are not needed at runtime.